iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

 import { SnapResponseProps } from '@bentley/imodeljs-common';
 import { SolarShadowSettings } from '@bentley/imodeljs-common';
 import { SortedArray } from '@bentley/bentleyjs-core';
+import { SpatialClassifier } from '@bentley/imodeljs-common';
+import { SpatialClassifierInsideDisplay } from '@bentley/imodeljs-common';
+import { SpatialClassifierOutsideDisplay } from '@bentley/imodeljs-common';
-import { SpatialClassificationProps } from '@bentley/imodeljs-common';
+import { SpatialClassifiers } from '@bentley/imodeljs-common';
 import { SpatialViewDefinitionProps } from '@bentley/imodeljs-common';
 import { StandaloneOpenOptions } from '@bentley/imodeljs-common';
 import { StopWatch } from '@bentley/bentleyjs-core';